top of page

 Narcissists don't come with signs or disclaimers.
 They're rarely diagnosed because their disorder largely prevents them from recognising they have an issue, it's highly stigmatised, plus it can be dangerous for clinicians to make a formal diagnosis for fear of retaliation.

-That leaves most of them to exist, completely unchecked, in the general population without proper support for themselves or for the people they're in relationships with.
+That leaves most of them to exist, completely unchecked, in the general population without proper support for themselves, or for the people they're in relationships with.

-The huge upsurge in awareness around narcissism in recent years has brought with it a lot of misinformation, along with complaints about the overuse of the term.
-There are even therapists who will literally role their eyes at the very mention of narcissism.
 On top of all of this, you've probably heard many times that you can't diagnose others with narcissism.
 And that's fair.
-The problem is, all of this can be incredibly invalidating for anyone navigating a narcissistic relationship - you don't need someone to have a formal diagnosis to be able to recognise that something is very wrong.
+The problem is, all of this can be incredibly invalidating for anyone navigating a narcissistic relationship - you don't need someone to have a formal diagnosis to be able to recognise that something is very wrong with they way they're relating to you.

 It's so important for people suffering from narcissistic abuse to understand what's going on, and to be supported appropriately.
 Even if you're not sure that the person you're dealing with is truly narcissistic, when narcissistic traits are present they're going to have a detrimental affect on you regardless of the cause